 The bulleted (lettered) items within a performance objective indicate specific content to be taught.
+Words shown in bold print are referenced in the glossary.

 Concept 3: Revising

 Revising includes evaluating and refining the rough draft for clarity and effectiveness.
 (Ask: Does this draft say what you want it to say?)